 “As a donor, it may only seem like I have helped one family, but really I have helped all the generations to come in ways we can’t realize,” added Ron.
 “By helping a family purchase a home of their own, we are changing the cycle of poverty for their children and future generations.”

 Tis the season of giving.
 Make an End of Year Donation

 With the end of year right around the corner, it’s the perfect opportunity to make a donation and benefit from a tax credit at the same time.

-Any donation restricted to the Mesa del Rio project of $1000 or more is eligible.
-You can make an online donation now or make a check payable to GAHH and mail to Greater Albuquerque Habitat for Humanity, 4900 Menaul NE, Albuquerque, NM 87110, attention Beth Goldman.
+Any donation restricted to the Mesa del Rio project of $1,000 or more is eligible.
+You can make an online donation now or mail a check to Greater Albuquerque Habitat for Humanity, 4900 Menaul NE, Albuquerque, NM 87110, attention Beth Goldman.

-If you mail a check, please write state tax credits in the check memo.
-GAHH will contact you to sign the state tax credit application before the end of the year.
+If you mail a check, please write state tax credits in the memo.
+We will contact you to sign the state tax credit application before the end of the year.